NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/03_File_Separation.md

 ## 3.1.2 - Include

-- If you ever have a set of tasks that can be re-used, it’s often beneficial to split these sets of actions into tasks.
+- If you ever have a set of tasks that can be re-used, it's often beneficial to split these sets of actions into tasks.
 - In the case of the simple-webapp example, you could have:
     - Tasks to install the Database
     - Tasks to set up the web server